 Our latest staff survey puts us among the very best.
-In 2019 our staff have told us that they would recommend HPFT as a place to work and as a place for their friends and family to receive care.
-They are also proud to work for a Trust focussed on safety and for the second year running we have again achieved a national ‘best score’ for the theme of safety culture amongst mental health and learning disability trusts.
+In 2020 our staff have told us that they would recommend HPFT as a place to work and as a place for their friends and family to receive care.
+Staff feel valued, respected and supported in a culture where they feel safe, where they can raise concerns, and where they feel motivated and supported to give the best of care.

-We’re also managed by an exceptionally strong senior management group, led by HSJ’s 2017 CEO of the year, Tom Cahill.
+We’re also managed by an exceptionally strong senior management group, led by our CEO Karen Taylor.

 We’re proud to be one of only five mental health and learning disability trusts that have received an ‘Outstanding’ rating from the Care Quality Commission (CQC).

 We are driven by a very strong set of values which are the basis of how our staff behave to each other and to the people using our services